Sales and Use Tax

 In accordance with University Payroll & Tax Services directives and procedures, when recording departmental sales and use taxes, please use one of the following spreadsheet forms:

-- Short Form – Only allows for recording of 6.0% sales tax collected.
+- Short Form – Allows recording of state 6.0% sales tax plus Alachua County’s surtax.

 - Long Form – Allows for multiple discretionary taxes to be reported.

 You will only need to input the Date, Receipt/Deposit ID, Tax Exempt Sale, Taxable Sale, and Tax Collected.

 When sales and use taxes are collected, it is important to complete the appropriate sales tax form and submit it to University Payroll & Tax Services no later than the 10th of every month via email.
 Please email the completed spreadsheet to email@example.com.

 If you have questions, please call University Payroll & Tax Services at (352) 392-1231.

 Stay Informed: subscribe to Tax Services ListServ.
 Send e-mail to: firstname.lastname@example.org.
 In the body of the message, type:

 After sending this email, you will get a message back confirming your subscription request.
 Reply within 48 hours with the body of the message stating “ok.”
 You will receive a user’s guide by email.
 Please remove any automatic signatures before sending the e-mail.